 This journal is a member of the Committee on Publication Ethics (COPE).

-- Listed in PubMed and indexed in Web of Science and Scopus
+- Listed in PubMed and indexed in Science Citation Index Expanded (SCIE) and Scopus.

 Please see the Submission Guidelines tab for more information on how to submit your article to the journal.

 Open access information

 The article processing charge (APC) for this journal is currently 2650 USD.